 But that brings us to some additives that their manufacturers claim can restore old, worthless gasoline to peak or near-peak efficiency.
 Unfortunately, these bottles do not work the way they are described.

-If you care to consult what ingredient lists are available to the consumer, you will see that many of these are only petroleum distillates.
+If you care to consult what ingredient lists are available to the consumer, you’ll see that many of these are only petroleum distillates.
 There is no secret sauce or magic ingredient that can transmogrify old broken-down gasoline into fresh, peppy new gasoline.

 At best, you are getting an “octane shot” akin to what will be accomplished by adding fresh gasoline to the old as I described above but are now dealing with a mixture that will not have its heavier chemical elements at least halfway properly incorporated with the lighter ones.
 At worst, nothing will happen.